I’ve been quite guilty of this.

 Yoga class themes help us pay attention to what’s important

 That was my big take away.
 If we keep falling out of a balancing pose but continue to utilize the same approach and wind up with the same result, we’re ignoring something that needs to be acknowledged.
-When we stop for a second and give the information that’s right in front of our faces a chance to sink in, we can adjust and benefit from the newly absorbed information.
+When we stop for a second and give the information that’s right in front of our faces a chance to sink in, we can adjust and benefit from the newly absorbed data.

 Even if we try to ignore our needs and desires, they will eventually insist on our attention